a letter from the Vice president of INTERNAL recruitment

 6. Will joining a sorority affect my grades?

-We suggest you being the process by registering for Panhellenic Recruitment online.
+We suggest you get involved in the process by registering for Panhellenic Recruitment online.
+Additionally, attending informational and other events specifically about Greek life will be very helpful.
 Most of the sororities on campus have websites that can be accessed from Chapters link on this website.

 8. How long will I be a new member?